MediaArea/MediaConch/Demo/README.md

 New to this release is the ability to check files against Schematron documents for policy-based file conformance checking.
 Instructions and files for initially testing this phase of development are below.

-## MediaConch GUI

-No updates this month.

-## MediaConchOnline version 15.06

-This initial release of [MediaConchOnline](https://mediaarea.net/MediaConchOnline) features:

-- user account registration
-- policy rules creation via UI
-- partial and full file upload
-- ability to apply policy rules to files on a server
-- ability to check online files against policy rules

 ## MediaConch CLI version 15.06